ntop/ntopng/doc/src/plugins/localization.rst

 		description = "Monitora e grafica la temperatura della stanza", }

-ntopng will now automatically use the italian localized strings for italian users.
+ntopng will now automatically use the Italian localized strings for Italian users.

 In the declarative part of the plugins it's not necessary to manually call the `i18n` function.
 These keys are identified by a `i18n_` prefix.
 For example in this code: